 - Around 8,700 entries indexed and hyperlinked – creating a substantial resource for the Landcare community.

 - Users can search the index for entries by topic, author, organisation or story title.

 (Tertiary Ecosystem Research Network – University of Queensland)

-Students who are unsure whether indexing is the right career choice for them are encouraged to try Sylvia Coates’ free Indexing Books as a Career course.
-The MOOC is run through the Canvas Network and provides six hours of instruction.
+Students who are unsure whether indexing is the right career choice for them are encouraged to try Sylvia Coates’ free course, Indexing Books as a Career.
+This course is run through the Canvas Network and provides six hours of instruction.

-If this course whets your appetite and you want to enrol in a comprehensive indexing course, then UC Berkeley Extension’s Indexing: Theory and Application course is for you.
+If this course convinces you to explore indexing in more detail, and you want to enrol in a comprehensive training program, then the University of California Berkeley Extension’s Indexing: Theory and Application course is for you.

-For trainees who lack confidence in indexing, enrolling in Sylvia Coates’ free Indexing Books as a Career course as a refresher would be beneficial.
+For trainees who lack confidence in indexing, completing Sylvia Coates’ free Indexing Books as a Career course as a refresher would be beneficial.

 Editors and editorial assistants

-For editors and editorial assistants who need to develop basic indexing skills, indexing short courses run through the Insitute of Professional Editors are ideal.
+For editors and editorial assistants in need of basic indexing skills, indexing short courses run through the Insitute of Professional Editors are ideal.